#What ReaAssist Is

 #Feedback Reports

-Clicking thumbs-up or thumbs-down does not send anything immediately.
+ReaAssist includes optional thumbs-up and thumbs-down buttons below assistant replies.
+Clicking one does not send anything immediately.
 It opens a preview-and-send dialog.

 Inside the dialog, you can: